Mastering Balance And Footwork In Climbing: Techniques For Stability And Control

 - Weight Distribution: Finding The Optimal Center

-- Footwork Precision: The Art Of Edging
+- Footwork Precision: The Key To Efficient Balance

 - The Impact Of Balance On Climbing Movements